ndreckshage/rendering-dashboard-demo/README.md

 ### Slow Mode

-Add `?slow=1` to the PDP URL to multiply all latencies by 20× — useful for visually observing Suspense streaming behavior.
+Toggle via the "Slow" button in the PDP nav bar (or add `?slow=1` to the URL).
+Multiplies all latencies by 20× — useful for visually observing Suspense streaming behavior.

 ## Key Files